Exploratory Data Analysis (EDA) with Python: Discovering Insights Before You Predict

 What Are the Goals of Exploratory Data Analysis (EDA)?

-Understanding the Data Structure: This includes exploring the size of the dataset, types of variables, data distributions, and recognizing things like missing values or duplicated records.
+Understanding the Data Structure: Explore the size of the dataset, the types of variables, data distributions, and identify missing values or duplicated records.

-Detecting Patterns and Relationships: Whether it’s trends over time or correlations between variables, EDA allows you to visually and statistically explore how your features interact.
+Detecting Patterns and Relationships: Examine trends over time or correlations between variables to understand how features interact.

 Core Techniques Used in Exploratory Data Analysis (EDA)